Access4all/adg/pages/knowledge/desktop-screen-readers/screenreader-shortcuts/README.md

 ## NVDA

-- `Insert` is the `NVDA` key (see also the section "Alternatives to the Insert key" in [Screen readers are keyboard shortcut monsters](/knowledge/desktop-screen-readers/shortcut-monsters)
+- `Insert` is the `NVDA` key (see also the section "Alternatives to the Insert key" in [The Insert Modifier Key](/knowledge/desktop-screen-readers/insert-modifier-key)
 - `Insert + N` shows the NVDA menu
 - `Insert + F7` shows the elements list (with links, headings, landmarks, etc.)
 - `Insert + Space` toggles between browse mode and focus mode

 ## JAWS

-- `Insert` is the `JAWS` key (see also the section "Alternatives to the Insert key" in [Screen readers are keyboard shortcut monsters](/knowledge/desktop-screen-readers/shortcut-monsters)
+- `Insert` is the `JAWS` key (see also the section "Alternatives to the Insert key" in [The Insert Modifier Key](/knowledge/desktop-screen-readers/insert-modifier-key)
 - `Insert + J` shows the JAWS menu
 - `Insert + F6` displays the heading list
 - `Insert + F3` shows the elements list (with links, headings, landmarks, etc.)